Nuclei-Software/nuclei-sdk/doc/source/design/soc/demosoc.rst

 If you want to use this **Nuclei demosoc SoC** in Nuclei SDK, you need to set the :ref:`develop_buildsystem_var_soc` Makefile variable to ``demosoc``.

+Extra make variables supported only in this SoC:
+* **RUNMODE**: it is used internally by Nuclei CPU team, used to control ILM/DLM/ICache/DCache enable or disable via make variable, please check ``SoC/demosoc/runmode.mk`` for details.
+It is not functional by default, unless you set a non-empty variable to this RUNMODE variable.

 .. code-block:: shell